Call Center Metrics

 Why is this important?
 Because many service level agreements include an abandon rate target.
 Although a low abandonment rate is a worthy objective, it generally does not necessarily lead to higher customer satisfaction scores.

 An active waiting call metric is a measurement that shows how well teams cope with call volumes in real-time.
 It gives the contact center manager insight into the number of calls agents handle vs. those on hold.
-Too many calls on hold lead to poor customer experience, lower customer retention, and a high agent churn rate.
+Too many calls on hold leads to poor customer experience, lower customer retention, and suggests you donā€™t have the right number of agents to handle demand.

-Call center operational metrics and KPIs
+Contact center productivity metrics and KPIs

 • The total number of calls handled by a particular call center agent

-• The number of calls handled by interactive voice response (IVR) systems
+• The number of calls handled by Interactive Voice Response (IVR) systems

 CPC tracks the average cost per contact for each call a contact center agent handles, which offers insights into how effective your operations are and can help drive resource allocation decisions.
 It also offers insight into whether a call center is operating cost-efficiently and allocating its resources well.
 The formula is calculated by taking the total cost of all calls divided by the total number of calls.

-With this metric, organizations assess the total number of calls a contact center receives within a specific time.
-The time frame can be expressed by day, hour, or minute.
+With this metric, organizations assess the total number of calls a contact center receives within a specific timeā€”be it by day, hour, or minute.
 Some operational managers watch this KPI daily, while executives may use this metric to identify trends over time.

 Every call center needs to monitor when agents experience the highest volume of incoming traffic, especially the specific dayparts with higher call volumes.
-This KPI is helpful to ensure workforce engagement and forecasting staffing needs.
+This KPI is helpful to ensure workforce engagement and forecast staffing needs.

 This metric enables you to gain insight into the average length of calls over a given period.
-It’s used it to set expectations with teams and help manage their workloads.
+Itā€™s used to set expectations with teams and help manage their workloads.

 This metric measures the length of time unresolved queries stay open if not resolved on the first attempt.
 Reducing the average age of the query should be the goal.
 This metric relates to FCR, which exposes the issues, channels, or engagement approaches that lead to more extended resolution periods.
-The formula is the total time (in hours or days) current open queries remain open ÷ total number of open queries.
+The formula is the total time (in hours or days) current open queries remain open Ć· total number of open queries.

-Repeat call rate is closely related to FCR and helps companies understand how often specific issues or problems weren’t able to be resolved the first time around.
+Repeat call rate is closely related to FCR and helps companies understand how often specific issues or problems werenā€™t able to be resolved the first time around.
 Tracking repeat call rates and soliciting customers' feedback can help determine and resolve recurring issues that customers face.
 More self-service options could help mitigate customer frustration.

-To summarize, here is a table containing a list of the common call center KPIs categorized according to the data they measure.
-Efficient call centers look at multiple data from different parts of their operations to gain a full understanding of the quality of their service.
+To summarize, hereā€™s a table containing the common call center KPIs categorized according to their specific area of focus.
+Efficient call centers look at data from all parts of their operations to gain a full understanding of the quality of their service.

 Common Call Center KPIs